 - You don’t have strict deadlines

-This doesn’t mean you go in blind.
+All of that doesn’t mean you go in blind.
 Just like in the fixed-price model, you start your cooperation with planning, but only for the upcoming week or two.
-So instead of determining and fixing requirements for the whole project, you start fast and can further adjust the scope and priorities as necessary.
+So instead of determining and fixing requirements for the whole project, you start fast and can further adjust the scope and priorities.

 Milestone pricing model

-This is one of the software development pricing models that was used on freelancing platforms like Elance, oDesk, and Upwork.
-It works by the customer and the development team setting benchmarks or milestones together before the start of the development.
-Then the customer pays after the team achieves the predefined milestone.
-Just as in the time and material model, the payment is based on the time spent on development set at an hourly rate for the specific task (e.g., UI/UX design, QA, development, etc.)
+It’s one of the software development pricing models that were at its peak on freelancing platforms like Elance-oDesk-Upwork.
+It supposes the customer and development team to set benchmarks or milestones together before the start of the development.
+Then a customer pays after the team achieves the predefined milestone.
+Like in the time and material model, the payment is based on the time spent on development and an hourly rate for the specific task (e.g., UI/UX design, QA, development, etc.)

 Pros and cons

-The milestone pricing model may sound fantastic because of the following advantages:
+The milestone pricing model may sound like Utopia for the following advantages:

 Payment for achieved results.
-The client has the privilege to pay only after they agree that a particular milestone has been completed.
-There are no prepayments.
+The client has the privilege to pay only after they agree upon the completion of a particular milestone.
+No prepayments.

 Satisfying results.
-A team needs to reach the next milestone with flying colors to receive each new payment.
+A team needs to reach the next milestone with flying colors to receive a new payment.

-Unpredictable budget.
-The budget is highly dependent on how much time the team spends developing certain features and any changes they need to accommodate.
+Unpredicted budget.
+The budget highly depends on how much time the team will spend developing certain features and changes they need to fulfill.

 Undefined timeline.
 Like the budget, the final timeline is also quite rough, which may delay the project.

 Risks.
-The milestone pricing model implies medium risk for both the customer and software vendor.
-Extra development hours, especially those spent on edits, may lead to disputes arising, plus there are risks around underpaying and underdelivering.
+The milestone pricing model implies medium risks for customers and software vendors.
+Extra development hours, especially those spent on edits, may arise disputes, apart from risks of underpaying and underdelivering.

-A trusted relationship between a customer and a company is the best foundation for using the milestone pricing model.
+Trusted relationships between a customer and a company is the best foundation for using a milestone pricing model.
 It’s best suited for: